Skip to Content

 Tips for recipe success

-Creamy tarragon sauce in a dish with a spout.
+Creamy tarragon chicken in a serving dish.

 Can I substitute the white wine?